How Long Are The Sessions?

 Do You Accept Insurance?

-- I currently do not accept insurance, however I can provide an invoice, or "superbill" with the appropriate code for insurance
+- No, I do not accept insurance, however I can provide an invoice, or "superbill" with the appropriate code for insurance submission, per

 Services may be covered in part by your health insurance.
 Please check your coverage carefully by asking the